Back to Machine Coding

-Implement Tic Tac Toe in React
+How would you implement Tic Tac Toe in React?

 Build a 3x3 grid with turn tracking, win/draw detection, and reset.
 Surface state shape, win-line generation, immutability, and how to extend to NxN as the senior signal.